Micsuit/Micsuit/README.md

-- Python developer ...

-- Currently learning C++ so I won't get as many time available to code.
+- I love PSP, PS2 and Android games!

 - English isn't my native language (I'm Portuguese), so yeah I'll do a lot of gramatical errors.